Chapter 4 (515/2003)

-(1) An act other than that referred to above in section 4, necessary to ward off an immediate and compelling threat to a legally protected interest, is permissible as an act of necessity if the act when assessed as a whole is justifiable, taking into account the nature and extent of the interest to be rescued and the damage and detriment caused by the act, the origin of the danger and the other circumstances.
+An act necessary to ward off an immediate, compelling and imminent danger to a legally protected interest, other than one referred to in section 4 above, is permissible as an act of necessity, if the act is justifiable when assessed as a whole, taking into consideration the nature and extent of the interest to be defended and the damage and harm caused by the act, the origin of the danger, and the other circumstances.

-(2) If the act committed in order to rescue a legally protected interest is not to be deemed permissible pursuant to subsection 1, the perpetrator is nonetheless free from criminal liability if the perpetrator could not reasonably have been expected to have acted otherwise, taking into account the importance of the interest to be rescued, the unexpected and compelling nature of the situation and the other circumstances.
+If the act committed to defend a legally protected interest is not to be deemed permissible under subsection 1, the perpetrator is, nonetheless, exempt from criminal liability, if the perpetrator could not have reasonably been expected to act otherwise, taking into consideration the importance of the interest to be defended, the unexpected and compelling nature of the situation, and the other circumstances.

 1. In addition to other grounds for excluding criminal responsibility provided for in this Statute, a person shall not be criminally responsible if, at the time of that person's conduct: